drone/docs/content/manage/bitbucket.md

 # Missing Features

-Please note that Drone does not currently support the features listed below.
-We are absolutely open to pull requests to include this functionality.
-If you are interested in contributing to Drone and adding these capabilities please [get in touch](https://gitter.im/drone/drone).
+Merge requests and mercurial repositories are not currently supported.
+We are interested in patches to include this functionality.
+If you are interested in contributing to Drone and submitting a patch please [contact us](https://gitter.im/drone/drone).

-* Merge request events are not supported due to lack of merge ref
-* Mercurial repositories are not supported out-of-the box